 Of course, there are groups and charities that provide gifts for needy families, but I didn't see my family as needy.
 We had the basics covered.
 We didn't "need" anything.
 As far as I was concerned that year, what we had gained in our lives far outweighed any presents I could purchase.

-It is difficult, however, to explain to a houseful of children that their freedom, safety and security is more important than presents.
+It is difficult, however, to explain to a houseful of children that their freedom, safety, and security are more important than presents.
 To kids, the world revolves around Christmas and presents.
-My children had experienced a few Christmas miracles over the years, so were not daunted when I explained that we wouldn't have a lot during the holiday's.
+My children had experienced a few Christmas miracles over the years, so were not daunted when I explained that we wouldn't have a lot during the holidays.

-The two teen-age girls were both working, and assured me that they would take care of Christmas for their younger siblings.
-Not wanting to whine about my circumstances, I just kept working, knowing that things would work out, regardless of the amount of presents on Christmas day.
+The two teenage girls were both working and assured me that they would take care of Christmas for their younger siblings.
+Not wanting to whine about my circumstances, I just kept working, knowing that things would work out, regardless of the number of presents on Christmas day.

 I didn't realize the full extent of their generosity and kindness until Christmas Eve, when several cars, fully loaded with gifts arrived at my house near midnight.
 The children had gone to bed, excited for our first Christmas in our new home, and excited about the potential for Santa Claus, after all the hard years we had previously experienced.